MasterDDT/ask-ecfr/README.md

 `complexity`: True if a regulation is complex.
 If an average adult could not understand the language, its considered complex.

 `spending`: True if a regulation involves spending.
 This could be anything related to budget, headcount, or setting aside funds.

+## Followups

+- Build a full-featured data pipeline to process each regulation content (and update when it changes).
+Ensures the content is only downloaded and parsed once.
+Compute all metrics and save into a database to fetch quickly later.
+- To avoid rate limit errors, implement a backoff strategy or get a privleged api key.
+- Add a service on top of the database so can be accessed easily from any API or application.
+- Use a chunker and embedding library to allow doing RAG queries on the content for more ad-hoc analysis.
+- Some agencies have 10000+ regulations, how to fetch them without paging?
+- ???